OpenGammaProject/Open-Gamma-Detector/software/README.md

 If you want to play around with the firmware, the Arduino sketch can be found inside `opengamma_pico`.
 It also includes some instructions on how to program.

+---

+**Forward compatibility to Rev. 4 FW:** If you want to use the latest Rev. 4 firmware on the Rev. 3 boards, you can do so by using a custom fork of this repository: [dc1rdb/Open-Gamma-Detector](https://github.com/dc1rdb/Open-Gamma-Detector).
+User [@dc1rdb](https://github.com/dc1rdb/) changed some of the pin declarations to fit the new boards.
+The devices are pretty similar hardware-wise, so it should work just fine.
+Keep in mind, though, that any subsequent update to the Rev. 4 FW could ruin this, although it's not very likely to be honest.

+---

 ## Programming the Pi Pico

 ### Firmware File